 Since the August 2018 The Rebel Armory group buy for Proffieboard is closed to new orders, Proffieboards must be currently be purchased elsewhere.
 Some group buyers have been selling their Proffieboards in lightsaber groups on Facebook and in lightsaber message boards.
-Lightsaber companies Korbanth (United States) and The Saber Armory (By KR Sabers) (United Kingdom) both offer limited quantities of the Proffieboard on their websites [as of 10/30/2018].
+You could try searching Etsy [affiliate link] or the marketplace eBay for Proffieboard [affiliate link].
+Lightsaber companies Korbanth (United States) and The Saber Armory (By KR Sabers) (United Kingdom) have both sold Proffieboard, but the board is not always in stock.

 Some Proffieboard Features

 – open source board allows user to add features (GPLv3)

 – support for remote control via bluetooth (with optional external add-on)

 – speedy 32-bit processor (supports advanced features like sound filters, synthesizing and MP3 playback)